dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/Algebra_Qual_Notes.md

 Lemma
 If $H,K \leq G$ and $H \leq N_G(K)$ (or $K \normal G$) then $HK \leq G$ is a subgroup.

-Theorem (Diamond Theorem / 2nd Isomorphism Theorem)
+:::{.theorem title="Diamond Theorem / 2nd Isomorphism Theorem"}

 If $S \leq G$ and $N \normal G$, then
     $$